alizadina/mediumish/_posts/2023-03-30-kafka-client-performance-metrics.md

 ---
 layout: post
 title: "The Kafka benchmarking suite"
-categories: [ Kafka, Kubernetes, Performance, Helm ]
+categories: [Kafka, Kubernetes, Performance, Helm]
 featured: false
 image: assets/blog-images/kafka-perf-suite/kafka-benchmark-metrics-featured.png
 teaser: "Distributed testing grid for Kafka on top of Kubernetes"
 authors: badri,p6
+toc: true
 ---

 There are numerous parameters we have to consider tweaking when benchmarking a Kafka cluster.
 Irrespective of these parameters, we optimize along the following dimensions: